AkashRajpurohit/remark-add-query-param/README.md

 You can pass the following options to the plugin:

-- `queryParam`: The query parameter to add to the links.
-This is required and should be a valid query parameter string i.e key=value.
+- **queryParam**: The query parameter to add to the links.
+This is required and should be a valid query parameter string i.e `key=value`.
-- `externalLinks`: If set to `false`, the plugin will not add the query parameter to external links.
+- **externalLinks**: If set to `false`, the plugin will not add the query parameter to external links.
 Default is `true` i.e it will add the query parameter to all external links.
-- `internalLinks`: If set to `false`, the plugin will not add the query parameter to internal links.
+- **internalLinks**: If set to `false`, the plugin will not add the query parameter to internal links.
 Default is `true` i.e it will add the query parameter to all internal links.

 ## Contributing 🫱🏻‍🫲🏼